Cantrall History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Cantrall family name begins after the Norman Conquest of 1066.
 They lived in Lancashire.
 The family descend from a Norman noble who arrived from the area of Chantarel, Normandy with the 1066 invasion.
-The name is possibly derived from the Old French word chanterelle, which translates in English to a small bell.
+The name is possibly derived from the Old French words chanterelle, which translates in English to "a small bell" or from canterellus which means "the little singer."

 Early Origins of the Cantrall family